theoboiss/deep-agora-doc/Meeting minutes/28092022_specifs_meeting.md

 In the case of handwritten documents, one or more characters, words or even lines tend to touch each other and are treated as the same content items.
 Therefore, the extraction of handwritten content items is impossible because too many of them touch each other.

-The objective is to use deepl learning to better extract the content items.
-In a first version,

 # Feasibility analysis

+The objective is to build a deep learning module to better extract the content items.

+In the first version, the module should replace the binarisation and extract the related components, representing content items.
+It should take an image as input and return a list of related components.

+The module should evolve in the next iterations, to better suit the two typical use cases presented above.

+Ideally, the module should be able to extract printed and handwritten text.

+Two ways will be possible:
+- to create a generalist model and select only the subset of content item types defined by the user
+- to create several models or an adaptive model that will offer different user-defined modules capable of extracting different subsets of content item types defined by the user

+Note that the second way leaves open the idea of letting users create their own deep learning models.

+In both cases, we can also reflect on the possibility of integrating scenarios into deep learning models.